 D.C. pension board ignites debate after pulling ‘direct’ investments from fossil fuels

-The D.C.
-Council approved Tuesday a resolution in favor of divesting the city’s $6.4 billion pension fund from direct investments in 200 fossil fuel companies, a move that drew kudos from climate groups and shrugs from critics who dismissed the action as purely symbolic.
+On Tuesday, the D.C.
+Council unanimously passed a resolution supporting the divestment of the city’s $6.4 billion pension fund from direct investments in 200 fossil fuel companies.
+Climate advocacy groups praised the decision, while critics dismissed it as merely symbolic.

-“I applaud the D.C.
-Retirement Board for doing right by all Washingtonians,” said Mr. Allen, Ward 6 Democrat.
-“In the past, divestment has proven to be an incredibly powerful tool for effecting positive change.
-By divesting from fossil fuels D.C. has helped pave the way for a brighter, better future.”
+“I commend the D.C.
+Retirement Board for making a commendable decision that benefits all residents of Washington,” stated Mr. Allen, a Democrat representing Ward 6.
+“Historically, divestment has proven to be a powerful tool for positive change.
+By divesting from fossil fuels, D.C. has paved the way for a more promising and sustainable future.”

-Matt Grason, spokesman for DC Divest, said the “nation’s capital has taken a critical step in creating the political will for climate action.”
+Matt Grason, spokesperson for DC Divest, expressed his appreciation, saying, “The nation’s capital has taken an important stride in generating the necessary political determination for climate action.”

 Other articles of interest